taichi-ishitani/tvip-axi/README.md

 ### Execution

-To execute the sample environment, hit commands below on the `sample/work` directory.
+To execute the sample environment, hit command below on the `sample/work` directory.

     $ make

-Then, all sample test cases will be executed.
+Then, all sample test cases will be executed by using Synopsys VSC simulator.
+If you want to use Cadence Xcelium simulator, hit command below.

+    $ make SIMULATOR=xcelium

-You want to execute a test case individually, hit command below.
+If you want to execute a test case individually, hit command below.

     $ make NAME_OF_TEST_CASE